Fishing Gar Gigging

 Around age 12 I took the time to whittle up a gig using some sturdy tree branches and twine.
 I didn’t have much luck, save for some tadpoles and one unlucky sunfish.
 It was fun, but I had a lot to learn!

 All that is required for gigging is a long durable pole and a pronged spearhead.
 This can be purchased any place you would find sporting goods.
 When I resumed the sport last year, my first spearhead was a five pronged fish gig.
 It was purchased on Amazon for under $10.
 I used it 4 times before all of the tines broke off from striking against rocks at the bottom of the riverbed.
 I realized I would need something much more durable.
 A friend and I fashioned a homemade gig using an 8ft conduit pipe for the pole.
-For the head, we welded four 12 inch nails to a piece of pipe.
+For the head, we welded four 12-inch nails to a piece of pipe.
 It fit perfectly over the end of the pole.
 Attache some sort of lanyard to the handle, so you can easily retrieve your gig in instances where you have to throw or it gets dropped.

 FISHING GAR GIGGING TECHNIQUE

 From mid-Spring to early Fall it’s not uncommon to see Gar and/or Carp surfacing in many places throughout the country.
 Though you can eat both, my family and I prefer the white, boneless back loins of a mature Gar.
 Gar is a predator fish, and mostly patrols the top of the water column.
-In addition to their gills, they are also equipped with a seperate breathing system.
+In addition to their gills, they are also equipped with a separate breathing system.
 This allows them to surface and breathe when oxygen levels plummet in the summer.
 Whether feeding or taking a breath, they are extremely vulnerable when surfacing, and this is the prime time to strike.

 While gigging can be done from a boat, I prefer walking in the shallows to find them.
 They are incredibly powerful and will do anything to get off your gig once speared.
 I have found it to be most effective to hold them down firmly against the bottom.
 Wait until they stop thrashing to bring them out of the water.